Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Fundamentals of HDC/VSA

 In the example above, it was assumed that one argument (i.e., $\mathbf{b}$) of the key-value pair was known.
 This, however, is not always the case.
-Moreover, there exist representations where several hypervectors are being multiplied together (e.g., $\mathbf{a} \odot \mathbf{b} \odot \mathbf{c}$).
-Parsing compound hypervectors with such elements is challenging due to the fact that the multiplication operation in most VSA models produces a hypervector dissimilar to its arguments.
-This means that the most obvious way to parse hypervectors of the form $\mathbf{a} \odot \mathbf{b} \odot \mathbf{c}$ is by brute force checking of all possible combinations of the arguments.
-The number of such combinations, however, grows exponentially with the number of arguments being involved.
-Therefore, there has been proposed a mechanism called a resonator network~\cite{ResPart1, ResPart2}, which addresses this problem by a parallel search in the space of all possible combinations.
+Moreover, there exist representations where several hypervectors are being bound (e.g., $\mathbf{a} \odot \mathbf{b} \odot \mathbf{c}$).
+Parsing compound hypervectors with such elements is challenging due to the fact that the binding operation in the Multiply-Add-Permute model produces a hypervector dissimilar to its arguments (cf. Section~\ref{sect:mulp:prop}).
+This means that the most obvious way to parse hypervectors of the form $\mathbf{a} \odot \mathbf{b} \odot \mathbf{c}$ is by brute force, through checking all possible combinations of the arguments.
+The number of such combinations, however, grows exponentially with the number of arguments involved.
+Therefore, a mechanism called a resonator network has been proposed~\cite{ResPart1, ResPart2}, which addresses this problem by a parallel search in the space of all possible combinations.

 The resonator network assumes that none of the arguments are given, but that they are contained in different item memories, which should be known to the resonator network.
 Fig.~\ref{fig:resonator} illustrates an example of a resonator network for factoring the hypervector $\mathbf{s} = \mathbf{a} \odot \mathbf{b} \odot \mathbf{c}$.
-In a nutshell, the resonator network is a novel recurrent neural network design that uses VSA principles to solve combinatorial optimization problems.
-As shown in the example, it factors the arguments of the input vector $\mathbf{s}$ representing the multiplication of several hypervectors.
+In a nutshell, the resonator network is a novel recurrent neural network design that uses HDC/VSA principles to solve combinatorial optimization problems.
+As shown in the example, it factors the arguments of the input vector $\mathbf{s}$ representing the binding of several hypervectors.
 To do so it uses hypervectors $\mathbf{\hat{a}}(t), \mathbf{\hat{b}}(t), \mathbf{\hat{c}}(t),$ each storing the prediction for a particular argument of the product forming $\mathbf{s}$.
 Each prediction communicates with the input hypervector ($\mathbf{s}$) and all other predictions using the following dynamics: